AIKEWA/QuantumPoly/BLOCK10.3_ETHICAL_REFLECTION.md

 ---
 id: block10.3-ethical-reflection
-title: "The System That Watches Itself: Philosophical Reflections on Machine Self-Regulation"
+title: 'The System That Watches Itself: Philosophical Reflections on Machine Self-Regulation'
-subtitle: "Exploring Autonomy, Accountability, and the Paradox of Self-Observation"
+subtitle: 'Exploring Autonomy, Accountability, and the Paradox of Self-Observation'
 date: November 2025
 authors:
   - Aykut Aydin (A.I.K)